kathrynstarbuckmullen/Museums-and-Universities/README.md

-# Spring 2024 Final Project: Museums-and-Universities
+# Spring 2024 Final Project: Museums and Universities In and Around the Heart of the Appalachian Region

 ## Project Contents